 Even if you have memberships you wanted/meant to have, if you don’t use them or they aren’t necessary, cancel them.
 Consider cable alternatives, as well.

 We’re all programmed to say yes to everything, but we shouldn’t.
 The things you say yes to should be because you want to, not because you feel like you should.
 If you say yes to something that you don’t want to do, it doesn’t feel good, and it won’t let you live the life you want.

 At first, it will feel unpleasant.
-You may even be mad at yourself for saying ‘no,’ but with practice, it gets easier.
-You’ll be able to recognize what feels good to you instead of always saying yes to everyone else because they want you to.
+You may even be mad at yourself for saying ‘no,’ but with practice, it gets easier to learn how to say no. You’ll be able to recognize what feels good to you instead of always saying yes to everyone else because they want you to.

 14. Spend 20 minutes outside

 If you live in an area where the mornings are comfortable enough to be outdoors, take your morning routine out there.
-It will become easier to get your outside time in when you are intentional about it, and you may even find you want to be outside more often.
+It will become easier to get your outside time in when you practice intentional living through making it part of your routine.
+You may even find you want to be outside more often.